carlosedp/scala3-quarkus-quickstart/README.md

 You can choose your tool and remove the files related to the build tool not in use:

 Maven files: `.mvn mvnw mvnw.bat pom.xml`
-Gradle files: `gradle .build.gradle gradle.properties gradlew gradlew.bat settings.gradle`
+Gradle files: `.gradle gradlew gradlew.bat build.gradle settings.gradle`

 ## Customizing provided code